MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 [picture]

-Patch loads are instantiated with the interface function ``create_load(type="patch)``, or directly using :class:`PatchLoading` and required at least four :class:`LoadPoint` tuple (corresponds to the vertices of the patch load).
+Patch loads are instantiated with the interface function ``create_load(type="patch)``, or directly using :class:`PatchLoading`.
+Patch load requires at least four :class:`LoadPoint` tuple (corresponds to the vertices of the patch load).
-Using more than four tuples allows a curve surface loading profile.
+Using eight tuples allows a curve surface loading profile.
 `p` in the :class:`LoadPoint` tuple should have units of force per area.

-The following example code is constant 5 force per area unit patch load in the global coordinate system.
+The following example code creates a constant 5 force per area unit patch load in the global coordinate system.
 To position the load instead in a user defined local coordinate system, the variable `localpoint` instead of `point` is used.